munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 53: Aug 19, 2019
 1.Had a meetup with @SusanW @Mohona @Aarthi Alagammai @Labiba @Marwa to discuss the showcase project 2.Continued reading chapter three of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.

+### Day 54: Aug 20, 2019
+1.Finished reading chapter three of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.